-IDrive reviews consistently high due to its great features and fair pricing structure.
-It’s available on Windows, macOS, as well as smartphones and tablets running Android or iOS (and iPadOS), and offers a cost-effective, efficient way to store your photos, with an annual plan starting at $79.50.
+IDrive tops our ranking thanks to great features and a fair pricing structure.
+It’s available on Windows, macOS, and smartphones and tablets running Android or iOS (and iPadOS), and offers a cost-effective, efficient way to store photos, with annual plans starting at $79.50.

-3. Google Photos - top free service, and top paid features
+Google Photos: top free service, and top paid features (opens in new tab)

 What is the best cloud storage for photos?